 The most obvious difference is one of heat.
 Yes, desiccant dehumidifiers can work at low temperatures, but the air they expel is 10-15℉ hotter than the ambient air temperature.
 Unless you’re trying to heat up a room, that’s a lot more than the three or so degrees a compressor dehumidifier adds.

 They also can cost a bit more to run.
 Since compressor dehumidifiers work better at higher temperatures, they tend to consume less electricity anywhere above 68℉.
 The difference isn’t enormous, but when every cent counts, consider what will be cheapest for you.

 One last word of warning: since the desiccant absorbs the water, it can also absorb ambient odors.
 While the problem won’t persist for too long, a noxious smell can get trapped in the dehumidifier for a little while.
 Since it can heat up so much, they can sometimes return.
-Keep this in mind for an office setting or any other place where an out of place smell can become a big problem.
+Keep this in mind for an office setting or any other place where an out-of-place smell can become a big issue.

 |Working Temperature||60℉ and up||33℉ to about 77℉|